Getting Started

-IoWarp is a powerful cutting-edge data management platform designed to streamline and accelerate scientific workflows, especially those intensified by the rise of artificial intelligence (AI).
+IOWarp is a powerful cutting-edge data management platform designed to streamline and accelerate scientific workflows, especially those intensified by the rise of artificial intelligence (AI).
 It optimizes data flow throughout the research process, ensuring efficient handling of diverse data types, formats, and the exponential growth of data.
 IOWarp aims to significantly reduce data access times, accelerate the pace of scientific discovery, and foster a collaborative research environment.

 Dependencies

-Currently, IoWarp is Linux-only.
+Currently, IOWarp is Linux-only.
 We are working on extending portability.

-Spack is the easiest way to install iowarp as of right now.
+Spack is the easiest way to install IOWarp as of right now.

 Install Spack